 PRACTICAL TIP: California employers have just a couple of months to ensure that your hiring process does not violate the new pay privacy law.
 Employers should use this time to review and modify your employment applications, interview questions, and salary formulas.
 Update, or create, standard interview questions as well as a list of questions to stay away from.
 Once those interview questions are updated, educate and train every person who would have the opportunity to interview job applicants so that everyone in the hiring process may effectively evaluate candidates without creating liability for the company.

-If you have questions about California’s new pay privacy law making it illegal for employers to ask for salary history information, feel free to contact me or call (949) 529-0007.
+Schedule a call if you have questions about California’s new pay privacy law making it illegal for employers to ask for salary history information.

 Please read our disclaimer.